|

 have been able to solve with the same management in 55 minutes of “office”

 meetings.
-Let’s
+Let’s repeat a

-repeat a useful trinity from the beginning of this page.
-Go to the actual place See the actual problem Talk to the actual people If you
+useful trinity from the beginning of this page.
+Go to

-can’t do this with the management then you are being stonewalled.
+do this with the management then you are being stonewalled.
 Don’t worry, the management will be

 surprised at the new found speed of problem resolution and will grow to like

 it.
-Where
+Where does

-does this trinity come from?
-Well, I
+this trinity come from?
+Well, I learnt

-the process.
-It does, however, indeed
+process.
+It does, however, indeed come

-come from Toyota and is a verbalization of the Toyota principle of genchi genbutsu (31).
-It is really an acknowledgement that the
+from Toyota and is a verbalization of the Toyota principle of genchi genbutsu (31).

-required knowledge can only be gained tacitly rather than explicitly.
-We have
+be gained tacitly rather than explicitly.
+We have seen

-seen in the previous section the basics of drum-buffer-rope.
+in the previous section the basics of drum-buffer-rope.
 In this section we have seen some

 additional implementation detail.

 However, there are some issues that need to be addressed further.
-Therefore, over the next 4 pages we will
+Therefore, over the next 4 pages we will look

-have a look at batch issues next.
-(1)
+look at batch issues next.
+(1) Ohno, T.,

-Ohno, T., (1978) The Toyota production system: beyond large-scale
+(1978) The Toyota production system: beyond large-scale production.
+English Translation 1988, Productivity

-Productivity Press, pg 78.
-(2)
+Press, pg 78.
+(2) Woeppel.

-Woeppel.
 M. J., (2001) Manufacturer’s guide to implementing the Theory of

 Constraints.
 St. Lucie Press, pg 87.
-(3)
+(3) Deming, W.

-Deming, W. E., (1982) Out of the crisis.
+E., (1982) Out of the crisis.

 Massachusetts Institute of Technology, pg 327.
-(4)
+(4) Goldratt,

-Goldratt, E. M., (1990) The haystack syndrome: sifting
+E. M., (1990) The

+haystack syndrome: sifting information out of the data ocean.
 North River Press, pg 131.
 (5) Caspari, J. A., and Caspari, P., (2004) Management Dynamics: merging

 constraints accounting to drive improvement.